MediaSavvy/MediaSavvy/Wiki/Security.md

 2) Download an updated copy [Malwarebytes](https://www.malwarebytes.com/mwb-download/thankyou/).
-Turn on the [“Scan for Rootkits”](https://i.imgur.com/5lLJB3R.png) option.
-Then, run a [“Scan”](https://i.imgur.com/fDFSVy4.png)
+Turn on the “Scan for Rootkits” option.
+Then, run a “Scan”.

     Successfully removes the vast majority of infections